 (See, it can be easy to talk to an attorney)

-BUT (most attorneys have a big “but” with their Yes’s and No’s), in order to control whether a home, other real estate, or property in general needs to be sold, a well-thought out plan must be designed and executed in timely fashion.
+BUT (most attorneys have a big “but” with their Yes’s and No’s), in order to control whether a home, other real estate, or property in general needs to be sold, design and execute a well-thought out plan in timely fashion.

 When Should a Person Start to Plan to Control What Happens to an Elderly Person’s Home?

-If there is a Long Term Care possibility, it is best to have a conversation with an Elder Law Attorney about concerns, assets, income, wishes, and options.
+If there is a Long-Term Care possibility, it is best to have a conversation with an Elder Law Attorney about concerns, assets, income, wishes, and options.
 I suggest you find an Elder Law Attorney who is willing to provide this initial consultation for no charge or a very limited fee.
-You want to understand the unique needs for your situation and the planning options to consider.
-It is possible there are some planning techniques you may consider implementing sooner to maximize your spending control.
+You need to understand your unique situation and the planning options to consider.
+It is possible that some planning techniques require implementation sooner to maximize your control.
 However, you also want to understand thresholds of care that warrant pursuing LTC.
-An Activities of Daily Living scale defines for the government whether a person needs long-term care.
-It is also the scale a long-term care insurance company uses to start its coverage.
+An Activities of Daily Living scale defines for Medicaid whether a person needs long-term care.
+It is also the scale a Long-Term Care insurance company uses to start its coverage.

 An Elder Law Attorney can explain options that might be available in-home that may allow an elderly person to stay in his or her home longer.
 This is usually the preference.